FabricationsHQ - Putting the Words to the Music

 Stand Your Ground wasn't all edginess or melodic intensity however – the band loosened up on a couple of numbers including Chuck Berry's 'Back in the U.S.A' and the fun rock and roll of 'New York City.'

-– their version of the soul-pop classic 'Everlasting Love' was performed on occasion and was always more fun than finesse.
+Wild Horses could also loosen up on stage – their version of the soul-pop classic 'Everlasting Love' was performed on occasion and was always more fun than finesse.

 It was rumoured 'Everlasting Love' was to be recorded for single release and produced by Phil Lynott, but sadly that never materialised.